aaravtiku/cse15l-lab-reports/labreport3.md

 Hence, there are 101 travel guides in the berlitz1 subdirectory.

+### find -mtime command
-3) Finding a file based on the creation time - It is possible to find files absed on when they were created using the `-mtime` command.
+Finding a file based on the creation time - It is possible to find files absed on when they were created using the `-mtime` command.
 An example of this can be seen below:

 <img width="570" alt="image" src="https://user-images.githubusercontent.com/89179888/218355170-e7802ef8-af86-4ef2-9571-4233bff40386.png">